There are two ways you can post your products to a warehouse: manually and via Excel file import. Let's consider both options in detail.

 Please note that Drafts are only available to the employees who created them.
 Drafts can be saved an infinite number of times.
 Thus, the employee will be able to continue to work and complete it at any convenient time or delete if necessary.

-Check the “Pay from cashbox” checkbox before pressing the “Post” button to pay the posting via one of your Orderry cashboxes.
+Step One.
+Check the “Pay from cashbox” checkbox before you hit the “Post” button.

 Step Two.
 Get a dialog window, set the date, select a payment method and cashbox.

 The cost of posting will be automatically displayed in the “Issued in cash” field.

 Step Three.
 The following commentary is added by default “Products posting”.
 You can edit this commentary, the cashier’s name, and tag.
 Don’t forget to save your progress by pressing “Save”.

 Note: Postings can not be edited afterward.
 The same is for the purchase price.
 Just make sure the numbers you enter are correct.

 Paying as debt